 Izzy here, with my fanfic, "Things that Happen in the Broomshed" a fic that started as a response to the Ron/Hermione challenge(at http://www.geocities.com/hermi_weasley/3811_0.html).
 Takes place in the fifth year.
 Rowling owns the people, but I wrote the story.

 It did know, however, that this was Saturday, and Saturday meant people coming in and out to get their brooms.
 And it had the vague feeling there was something important going on today.
-It knew something unusual was going on when it saw its first visitors for today.
+It knew something unusual was going on when it saw its first visitors for the day.

 "By why do we have to meet out here, Professor?" asked the young man.
 So this person was named Professor?
 It seemed a lot of people were named Professor.
 The Broomshed often wondered how they avoided getting confused.